cckolon/cckolon.github.io/_posts/2025-07-10-rolling-own-analytics.md

 <!--more-->

 When I write a new article, I like to see if people are reading it.
-Maybe this comes from a desire for validation, and maybe that's unhealthy.
-I guess I shouldn't care whether the things I write have a large audience.
-I should be content to know that I'm putting good work out there, and doing my best.
-In reality, though, I think everyone who does something creative cares if people consume and appreciate it, and I'm no exception.
+I guess I shouldn't care whether the things I write have a large audience, but in reality, I think everyone who does something creative cares if people consume and appreciate it, and I'm no exception.

 When I first started putting things on the web, I thought that this would be a pretty simple desire to fulfill.
 Every web server keeps some sort of log, so I could just watch it and see how many hits my articles had.
 My sites are hosted with nginx mostly, so here's what the logs look like: